 Photo by Shutterstock

-Nikon is offering free online photography classes during the coronavirus (COVID-19) quarantine.
+Nikon is offering 11 free online photography classes through December 31, 2020.

-The camera company has made its entire curriculum of online photo courses free to the public amid coronavirus lockdowns.
+The camera company has made its entire curriculum of online photo courses free to the public amid the holiday season—and recent coronavirus spikes.

 Article continues below advertisement

-Nikon is also hosting “The Best of Nikon Live,” an online compilation of video presentations from photography professionals such as Carol Guzy, four-time Pulitzer Prize winner and Washington Post photojournalist, sourced from the Nikon Live archives.
-The videos focus on technical tricks, such as “Pro Tips for Camera Setup,” as well as inspirational topics such as “The Importance of Finding Your Style.”
-These livestreams remain available to watch for free on Nikon’s website, accompanied by a new platform called “Creator’s Hour,” which twice a week features hour-long livestreams in which Nikon Ambassadors discuss the stories behind their best work.
-The special webpage also features a video series that details how these professional photographers are staying creative at home.
+Nikon’s website also hosts “The Best of Nikon Live,” an online compilation of previously recorded livestreams from photography professionals such as Carol Guzy, four-time Pulitzer Prize winner and Washington Post photojournalist, sourced from the Nikon Live archives.
+The video presentations focus on technical tricks, such as “Pro Tips for Camera Setup,” as well as inspirational topics such as “The Importance of Finding Your Style.”

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips